phalpern/WG21-halpern/task_region_proposal.md

         return 0;
     }

-Another alternative calls for disallowing invocations of thread-switching functions in regular functions.
-In other words, a function declared with the _thread-switching-specification_ can be directly invoked only in functions declared with the _thread-switching-specification_:
+Alternatively, calling a decorated function from an undecorated function could simply be ill formed, requiring the programmer to call `task_region_final` explicitly to avoid an error:

     void f() thread_switching;

-    void g() thread_switching {
+    void g() {
-        f();                // OK
+        f();                // ill-formed
     }

     void h() {
+        task_region_final([&]{
-        f();                // ill-formed
+            f();            // OK
+        });
     }

+Other approaches are also being considered, including making a theoretical distinction between a "thread" as defined in C++11 and a "worker" as the agent that executes tasks.
+Making this distinction would solve certain problems with parallelism and thread identity, including issues of object and thread lifetimes that the `thread_switching` keyword does not address.

+Final resolution of issues related to thread-switching may need to wait until a thorough discussion of "execution agents."

+## Returning with Unjoined Children

+The _terminally strict_ semantics of the constructs proposed in this paper allow a function to return to the caller while some of its child tasks are still running.
+As in the case of thread switching, this behavior can be surprising to programmers and break programs that rely on functions finishing their work before they return.
+Although unstructured concurrency constructs such fire-and-forget threads already violate these assumptions, we are attempting, in this paper, to define much more structured constructs that operate at a finer granularity of work.
+Programmers writing _structured_ parallel code need to be put on notice when a function invoked in their program might spawn parallel tasks and return without joining them first.
+The compiler may need to generate stack-allocated stack frames for such functions and/or its optimizer might be impaired in doing its job if it needs to defensively assume that any function might return with child tasks still running.

+One approach to address this issue is to add a keyword similar to the `thread_switching` keyword described above.
+As in the case of the `noexcept` keyword, both the progammer and the compiler know what to expect of the function and can take appropriate action.
+If an undecorated function were to call a decorated function, the compiler could insert a join point on return from the decorated function.
+Alternatively, the program could be ill-formed unless the call to the decorated function is nested in a `task_region`.

-In both alternatives, a lambda expression that directly calls a function with the _thread-switching-specification_ is considered to inherit the
+As a special case, a lambda expression that directly calls a decorated function could be considered to inherit the decoration.
-_thread-switching-specification_:

-    void f() thread_switching;
-    auto l1 = [] thread_switching { f(); };  // OK
-    auto l2 = [] { f(); };                   // OK

-This makes it possible to avoid the explicit _thread-switching-specification_ for a lambda expression passed into `task_region` while still invoking a function with the _thread-switching-specification_:
+This special rule would make it possible to avoid the explicit decoration for a lambda expression passed into `task_region` while still invoking a decorated function:

-    void f() thread_switching;
+    void f() unjoined_children;
     task_region([] {
-        f();            // OK
+        f(); // OK, surrounding lambda implicitly has unjoined_children });
-    });

-The programmer is not required to decorate the entire call chain of the program starting from the entry point to use the parallelism constructs introduced in this proposal.
-We therefore introduce the function `task_region_final` (more bike-shed discussion needed), declared without the _thread-switching-specification_.
-This function is the same as `task_region` except it is guaranteed to return on the same thread on which it was called.

-In implementations that do not support gready scheduling, the behavior of `task_region_final` is identical to `task_region`.
+It has also been suggested that a single keyword like `thread_switching` could serve _both_ purposes: to indicate that a function might return on a different thread _and_ that it might have outstanding children.
+Unifying these keywords minimizes language changes but also limits the expressiveness of the interface.
+For example, while many functions in a parallel call hierarchy may want to return on a different thread (to avoid stalling overhead), most would probably not need to return with children still running.
+If both concepts were expressed with a single keyword, neither the user nor the compiler would be able to take advantage of this distinction.

+## Moving Forward with Unresolved Issues

-The `thread_switching` keyword is not the only possible way to address the issues of thread switching and unjoined children.
-The authors continue to research other alternatives, both with and without language support.
-We believe, however, that the core library interfaces described in this paper are unlikely to change significantly as we work through these issues.
+The straw-man proposals described briefly above are not the only possible ways to address the issues of thread switching and unjoined children.
+The authors continue to research a number of alternatives, both with and without language support, and we seek committee guidance in the form of feedback on the ideas we've presented as well as additional ideas.
+We believe, however, that working through these issues will have only a modest impact on the library interfaces described in this paper and that these interfaces should therefore be used as the basis for adding strict fork-join library constructs to the parallelism TS.

 [TBB]: https://www.threadingbuildingblocks.org/